 Grid-scale energy storage is getting a lot of attention this year.
-Pricing has come down and perceived value has come up — expanding the commercial viability of different technologies.
+Pricing has come down and perceived value has come up — expanding the commercial viability

 But the story is much more complicated.
 There are plenty of important technical and market-based nuances that need to be considered.

 Technically speaking, battery chemistries drive performance, and they vary greatly.
 New nomenclature and standards are needed for comparing batteries across applications.
 As anyone who has cycled batteries in the lab will attest, the lifetime of the battery is dependent on how the battery is used and under what conditions.

 Performance turns out to be difficult to communicate using a spec sheet, and vendors self-select the data they share.
 Consequently, the energy storage business has a bad reputation for over-promising.

 Further complicating things, journalists and the general public often confuse a battery’s kilowatt or megawatt rating with its kilowatt-hour or megawatt-hour rating.
 The first is a power rating; the second is an energy rating.
 Energy is the capacity to do work over time (cumulative), while power is the rate at which energy is generated or used (instantaneous).
 Batteries are typically designed to maximize performance for one or the other, depending on the application.